jmicko/coinbot/docs/ROBOT_SYNC.md

    - otherwise run `quickSync()` and then `deSync()`
 5. Run `updateMultipleOrders()` against the user's queued `ordersToCheck`.
 6. Refresh available funds if the user is active/approved and maintenance is off.
+   - Coinbase account balances are fetched on every refresh.
-   - Reserved base and quote totals for all active products are retrieved in one grouped database query.
+   - Reserved base and quote totals are read from a per-user cache backed by one grouped database query.
+   - The reservation cache is invalidated only when an order mutation can change the reserved amount.
    - The subsequent currency ledger calculation remains unchanged.
 7. Schedule the next loop after rate-limit padding and `loop_speed`.